tp7/Sushi/README.md

 ```
 python sushi.py --src hdtv.mkv --dst bluray.mkv --script external.srt
 ```
-If there is some chapters in the provided file but for some reason you don't want to use any chapters at all, you can use the `--no-chapters` switch to disable them.
+If there is some chapters in the provided file but for some reason you don't want to use any chapters at all, you can use write `--chapters none` to disable them.
 Automatic grouping will be used instead (unless disabled).

 After the job is done, sushi will delete all demuxed streams.
 To avoid this, you can use the `--no-cleanup` switch.